edgeless-project/edgeless/edgeless_cloud_offloading/README.md

 Before using the EDGELESS Cloud Offloading package, ensure you have the following:

 - An AWS account and appropriate permissions to create and manage EC2 instances.
+- An AWS EC2 Image (AMI) ID for the region you are working in, with EDGELESS installed.
+- A security group that allows inbound traffic for the TCP ports used by EDGELESS (default ports in range 7000-7200).
+- An EDGELESS orchestrator running and accessible from the internet.

 ## AWS Credentials Configuration